tigerfarm/arduino/Altair101/Altair101a/README.md

 + Input from Altair 101 panel switches.

 --------------------------------------------------------------------------------
-Connecting to the Arduino serial port from a Mac OS terminal session.
+### Connecting to the Arduino serial ports Using Mac VT100 Terminals.

+Following is how to find the serial ports.
-Find the port, connect using the screen command which is VT100 capable.
+Then connect using the screen command, in a VT100 Mac terminal.
+And how to disconnect and close the connection.
 ````
 $ ls /dev/tty.*
 /dev/tty.Bluetooth-Incoming-Port	/dev/tty.wchusbserial14110